 Water Contamination from Runoff

 Urban and agricultural runoff from outside the park carries pesticides, fertilizers, and sediment into rivers that flow into Yellowstone.
 While the park itself maintains stringent water quality standards, upstream sources can introduce contaminants.
 E. coli and other pathogens have been detected in swimming areas near developed sites, necessitating regular monitoring and occasional closures.
-Thermal features themselves are sensitive to changes in groundwater chemistry; pollutants could theoretically alter the microbial communities that create the vivid colors of hot springs.
+Thermal features themselves are sensitive to changes in groundwater chemistry; pollutants could theoretically alter the microbial communities that create the vivid colors of hot springs, potentially diminishing their aesthetic and scientific value.

 Climate Change and Thermal Feature Dynamics